VainlyStrain/Vailyn/README.md

 $ pip install -r requirements.txt   # --user
 ```

 If you want to use the reverse shell module, you'll need to have `ncat` and `konsole` installed.
 Package names vary by distro.
-Note that this module is Linux-only.
+Note that this module is currently Linux-only.

 That's it!
 Fire Vailyn up by moving to its installation directory and performing